Harbour Energy has a dominant position in the Natuna Sea delivering gas into Singapore.

 Andaman Area (20-40% interest)

 Harbour Energy has built a material position in the Andaman Sea, offshore Aceh, with interests in Andaman I, Andaman II and South Andaman.
-We plan to drill our first well in the Andaman Sea in 2022 on our 40 percent operated Andaman II licence.
+Our first well in the Andaman Sea is being drilled in 2022 on our 40 percent operated Andaman II licence.

 For full details of our licence interests in Indonesia, see our global licence interests page.